“What are you?”

 “Because only whites and blacks contributed to this country, they made the country what it is today: the most powerful country in the world,” said the boy confidently.

-“You’re wrong,” said another outraged girl vehemently, “That’s not true!
+“You’re wrong,” yelled another outraged student vehemently, “That’s not true!
 Other races have contributed too!”

 At the time, I felt a hot rage boiling inside me, some of it at the boy, but most of it at Mrs. V. It was one thing to have an opinion when you weren’t informed, everyone could form an opinion with little knowledge, but she was our teacher, it was her job to educate us.
 She did not question the boy or challenge him in any way, merely nodded and accepted his opinion, in the name of “showing everyone respect”.
 She did not question or even explore the meaning of “race” or the meaning of “contribute”.
 She did not question why a newly born or newly immigrated white or black person could take credit for the accomplishments of other people purely on the basis of shared skin color or ancestry.
 And if they took credit for all the accomplishments of their so-called race, why not all the failures too?
 Should a son be praised or punished for the actions of his father or his grandfather?
 She said nothing about the accomplishments of other “races”.
 Nothing about the interdependency or cooperation of countries in the world.
 Nothing.

-Throughout my life, this would be the kind of prejudice and silent complacency that I would be confronted with in a multitude of forms.
+Throughout my life this would be the kind of prejudice and complacency I would be confronted with in many forms.
 I became well-acquainted with certain views of immigrants as pests, leeching off the wealth of the country and degrading the purity of national identity.
 There have been crude and underhanded attempts to demean me—the micro-aggressions of daily life.
 Extended staring, hateful looks, refusal to talk to me, balky service, complaining about foreigners in my presence, these are all the ways I can expect to be treated when carrying out daily tasks.

 Advances in technology and transportation have shortened the once great distances separating nations, separating people.
 In many ways, the changes have been positive, my life as I know it today and the important relationships I have made would not have been possible without technology, especially the Internet.
 Major cities now boast the wealth of cuisine, art and knowledge from a kaleidoscopic array of cultures around the world.
 But the pervasive hostility that I have encountered as an immigrant has shown me that our minds, our ideologies have not kept up with these changes.
 And there are, of course, the all-important negative changes: companies and jobs are now as movable as emails, everything seems to have lost its permanence, opposing cultural beliefs are brought to friction by their now close proximity.
 I can understand the desire for stability and security fueling the anger behind populist and nationalist movements, it is the same desire that immigrants know all too well.